 Remote Live Participation (RLP) (2018)

-Another approach that is very much similar to the blended synchronous online format ahs been called Remote Live Participation.
+Another approach that is very much similar to the blended synchronous online format has been called Remote Live Participation.
 Marquart, Englisher, Tokeida, Samuel, Standlee, and Telfair-Garcia (2018) report on a project combining online and face-to-face students in two course at Columbia University.
 Their guiding question was “Can online students be fully integrated into residential courses via web conferencing?”
 In their case report, they share major lessons learned from their initial pilot.
 Though this approach does combine online and classroom students in the same course sections, like HyFlex does, there doesn’t seem to be any intentional support for students making weekly or session-by-session choices about participation mode.
 As with other blended synchronous-type formats, this approach can provide helpful design guidance for those implementing HyFlex courses that include an online synchronous participation option.

 Is your Course Design Approach Missing?

 In this book, and in our work with Hybrid-Flexible (HyFlex) course designs locally and internationally, we often encounter differing approaches to blending participation formats in various hybrid approaches.
 At a high level, we constrain our use of the HyFlex label to those that are purposefully designed to 1) combine at least two complete learning paths; classroom and at least one online, and 2) support ongoing student choice (flexibility) among these learning paths.
 If a design doesn’t meet these two basic criteria, we don’t consider it to be Hybrid-Flexible no matter what name is used for branding.